 Please keep active link length to the shortest reasonable.
 Linking entire sentences where short phrases would do are not encouraged as they decrease legibility and meaning.
 Use of URL compressors and their like are against forum policy as they hide the true destination of the link and can be less reliable than using the proper URL.
 One exception is noted, that being YSDC's Twitter box where they are a unfortunately automatic.

 Play-by-Post games are currently not allowed in the site forums.
-This is due to the resources required and the dilution of discussion topics in the forum search engine.
+This is due to the dilution of discussion topics in the forum search engine.
 Other boards specifically for this purpose are available on the net.

 Game/Session write-ups (especially on-going ones) are ideally suited to the Blogs section of the site.
 This keeps the blogs section active, reduces large flurries of posts in the forums and also benefits the member by keeping their entries in a cohesive whole under their own easily referable blog section (to which people can also subscribe).
 This also reduces the chances of entries becoming lost in a mass of forum threads as time goes by.